 As the first Dominican-Haitian documentary co-production, this film retraces the liberation legacy of the African Methodist Episcopal Church (AME) in the Dominican Republic, Haiti, Namibia and the United States, its place of origin.
 These common narratives on struggles against enslavement and apartheid is told in three different languages (English, French, Spanish) in the voices of 19 interviewees.

 Director: Arthur Musah Country: Ghana/Nigeria/USA Year: 2016 Running Time: 50 min.
 Language: English

 Dreaming of shaking up education in Nigeria, a team of Nigerian and Nigerian-American MIT students heads home one summer to teach technology to high-schoolers through a competitive robotics camp in Lagos.
 As they seek to contribute to a new and better Nigeria, their ideals are tested by reality.

 Director: Idriss Gabel Country: Belgium Year: 2016 Running Time: 72 min.
-Language: Wolof and French with English subtitles
+Language: French and Swahili with English subtitles

 In the Democratic Republic of Congo—a central African country of vast natural resources and a brutal history of conflict—independent local television stations embody the spirit of journalism, struggling courageously to document the difficulties of the country’s citizens.
 Nowhere is this altruistic drive to inform more pronounced than in Kolwezi, a wealthy mining city and the capital of the Lualaba Province of South Congo.
 There, reporters from RTMA, the largest local television channel, pursue stories with unbridled vigor and often at great personal risk.
 This fast-paced film mirrors the work of its subjects, encompassing hard-hitting political exposé, engrossing human interest, and crime drama.